Jump to Content

 A solo exhibition by Mathias Horne in partnership with Ecojustice

-Showing now at Olymp Gallery Berlin, this three month long, exhibition exposes the hidden crisis of industrial fishing bycatch.
+Held at Olymp Gallery Berlin in 2025, this three month long, exhibition exposed the hidden crisis of industrial fishing bycatch.
 In partnership with Ecojustice, Mathias Horne’s large-scale marine portraits wrapped in discarded nets highlight the urgent need for ocean conservation and protections for endangered species like the Southern Resident Killer Whales.

 Image from a gallery with three large marine life paintings on the walls.
 Blue lighting with discarded fishing nets draped over paintings.
 Blurred shadow of a person walking past paintings